webmachine/webmachine-ruby/README.md

   possible, but there is still work to do.
 * There are no tests.
 The first step will be porting existing tests from Erlang webmachine.
 A testing framework has not yet been chosen.
+* One of the coolest features of Erlang webmachine is the tracing feature.
+This should be simple to add to the FSM.